hiiamboris/red-wiki/Red-Proposal-Process.md

 ## Stage 3 - Proposal Evaluation
 Proposals will be evaluated and if accepted will be scheduled for implementation.
 For the time being, it is likely that proposals will only be evaluated in the period shortly after a new Alpha release has been made.

-## Stage 4 - Proposal Implementation Scheduling
+## Stage 4 - Proposal Implementation
 Proposals will be scheduled in a future Red release.
-Once scheduled they may be reschedule according to the needs of the project.
+Once scheduled they may be rescheduled according to the needs of the project.

-## Stage 5 - Proposal Implementation
+## Stage 5 - Proposal Implemented
-The proposal will be implemented as part of a defined release.
-This is the time that the proposer's support will be needed.
+The proposal has been implemented.